 2020: "New technologies in the banking sector – impacts, risks and opportunities”

 - Call for papers - submission deadline: 10 July 2020

-- Place and date: EBA premises, Paris (France), 12&13 November 2020 (Presenters, discussants and audience have the option to participate remotely)
+- Place and date: EBA premises, Paris (France), 12&13 November 2020 (Virtual Event - Presenters, discussants and audience will participate remotely)

 - Pictures gallery